Practice Management Tips

 Once you know how, writing SOAP notes can be easy, tips include: Using a standard format for all of your notes, developing a system for maintaining and filing your notes, and using massage therapy software like ClinicSense to track the process.

 SOAP notes should be easy to recognize and navigate.
 Using a standard SOAP note template for each client’s treatment sessions will make it easier for you and others to quickly find information in your notes.
+Another way to facilitate your notes being consistent is to use online SOAP note software - this way you can create SOAP note templates that you use again and again - and even duplicate notes for clients.

 You don’t want to mix up your client’s records or have to dig through stacks of papers on your desk when you need to investigate something about their treatment.
 So, create a filing system and diligently maintain it.
 Create a separate folder for each client and store them alphabetically.